Sign up to our Newsletter

 An English major can be an excellent pre-law major because it focuses on skills lawyers are required to have: abstract thinking, critical thinking, analysis, and communication skills.

-English students also get accustomed to juggling many complex readings at once, which will certainly help them manage their law school readings easier!
+English students also get accustomed to juggling many complex readings at once, which will certainly help them manage their law school readings more easily!

 Can I Get Into Law School With Other Majors?